examplia/balance/wiki/guides/FAQ.md

 Absolutely!
 Join our Discord to share your ideas and feedback.
 We welcome contributions from the community.

 ### How are weapons balanced?
-We focus on improving viability, counterplay, and overall game health.
 Each weapon should have meaningful strengths and weaknesses that create interesting strategic choices.

 ### What is Typical Colors 2?
-Typical Colors 2 (TC2) is a custom Team Fortress 2 mod featuring unique classes with distinct playstyles, weapons, and mechanics.
+Typical Colors 2 (TC2) is a TF2 inspired roblox game, featuring unique classes with distinct playstyles, weapons, and mechanics.
 Each class offers fresh gameplay experiences while maintaining the core TF2 feel.

 ## Weapon Concepts & Rebalances